-I am Brooklyn-based computer scientist and musician.
 My research lies at the intersection of human-computer interaction, machine learning, and audio signal processing.
-Specifically, I research human-centered machine listening and audio processing systems that enable new interactions for observing the acoustic world and creatively expressing through sound.
+Specifically, I research human-centered machine listening and audio processing tools for understanding and creating sound.

 I am an Assistant Professor at New Jersey Institute of Technology in the Department of Informatics and the head of the Sound Interaction and Computing (SInC) Lab.
 I completed my PhD in computer science at Northwestern University as a member of the Interactive Audio Lab, and I hold a Master of Arts from Stanford University (CCRMA) and a Bachelor of Music from Northwestern University.
 Before my current position, I spent four years as a researcher in the Music and Audio Research Lab (MARL) and the Center for Urban Science and Progress (CUSP) at New York University (NYU).

 - Sound Interaction and Computing (SInC) Lab

 - NJIT Center for AI Research